An ad-free and cookie-free website.

-We show how BOOM stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Metal Fabrication industry.
+We show how BOOM stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Explosives Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 DMC Global is a diversified holding company.
 Our innovative businesses provide differentiated products and services to niche industrial and commercial markets around the world.
 DMC's objective is to identify well-run businesses and strong management teams and support them with long-term capital and strategic, legal, technology and operating resources.
 Our approach helps our portfolio companies grow core businesses, launch new initiatives, upgrade technologies and systems to support their long-term strategy, and make acquisitions that improve their competitive positions and expand their markets.
 DMC's culture is to foster local innovation versus centralized control, and stand behind our businesses in ways that truly add value.
 Today, DMC's portfolio consists of DynaEnergetics and NobelClad, which collectively address the energy, industrial processing and transportation markets.
 Based in Broomfield, Colorado, DMC trades on Nasdaq under the symbol 'BOOM.'

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.